-This is the transcript for episdoe 372 of the Community Broadband Bits podcast.
-In this episode, Christopher speaks with Kathryn de Wit about the new state broadband policy explorer tool from Pew Charitable Trusts and about trends in state-level broadband laws.
+This is the transcript for episode 4 of the Why NC Broadband Matters series on the Community Broadband Bits podcast.
+In this episode, Christopher interviews Jane Smith Patterson about the history of broadband in the state and how it can move forward.
 Listen to the episode, or read the transcript below.

 Jane Smith Patterson: We just need everybody to pitch in and say, "Hey, we've got dirt roads out here.
 They really are what we call copper and we need you to pave those roads.
 Give us some fiber."